mms112/ExpandWorldPrefabs/README.md

 ### Pokes

+Poking allows to trigger actions on other objects (or even on the original object).

 - poke (P): List of poke objects:
   - prefab: Target object id or value group.
-  - self: Affects how the triggering object is poked.
-    - If not set, the object itself can be poked like any other object.
+    - By default, the object itself can't be poked.
+You can set `self` to true allow self poking.
-    - If true, only the object itself is poked.
-Prefab is not checked.
+  - self: When set to true, the object itself can be poked.
+    - If prefab is set, then other filters must apply as usual.
-    - If false, the object itself is never poked.
+    - If prefab is not set, then the object itself is always poked.
   - target: Specific ZDO object.
-Prefab is not checked.
+This can't be used with prefab.
   - parameter: Custom value used as the parameter for the `poke` type.
   - evaluate: If false, math expressions are not calculated in the parameter.
 Default is true.
     - For example if some text has math symbols, it might cause weird results.